Poetry Out Loud

 - Provide State Champion with the Poetry Out Loud traveling trophy, to be kept at their school for one year.
 She/he will also receive a minimum award of $200 and an all-expenses-paid trip to Washington, D.C., to compete for a $20,000 scholarship at the national competition.

-- Provide poetry programming opportunities and offer POL support via MHC and Program Officer Katie Wittenauer
+- Provide poetry programming opportunities and offer POL support via MH and Katie Wittenauer, Director of Programs

-Get updates, post questions, and share your photos via the MHC accounts below and with #MIHumanities, #MIPoetryOutLoud, and #IamPoetryOutLoud.
+Get updates, post questions, and share your photos via the MH accounts below and with #MIHumanities, #MIPoetryOutLoud, and #IamPoetryOutLoud.